octokit/octokit.net/docs/github-apps.md

 The first step in the authentication process, is to generate a JWT token, signed by the GitHub App's private certificate.
 It also needs to include the GitHub App's Id, which is obtainable from the GitHub website.

 :lightbulb: There are several ways to generate JWT tokens in `.NET` and this library aims to have minimal depdendencies on other libraries.
 Therefore the expectation is that your app will create the JWT token however you see fit, and pass it in to Octokit.net.
 The example below contains a hardcoded JWT token string, as an example.
-See the notes at the end of this document, for one possible library you can use.
+See the Additional Notes section for one library we can recommend.

 :warning: These JWT tokens can only be valid for up to 10 minutes, and a new token will be required after this time.
 In the future, Octokit.net may provide hooks/helpers to help you take care of this, but for now your appliction will need to handle this itself.